 Request addressed to:

 Student name:

 Student ID number:

 Programme and stage the student is studying:

 Email address:

 Date:

 Please review my complaint described below.
-I ha and I confirm that I have already tried to resolve the
+I have read the College's Student Complaints Policy, and I confirm that I have already tried to resolve the matter locally.

 My complaint is:

-In an attempt to resolve my complaint locally, I h ave already communicated with the following:
+In an attempt to resolve my complaint locally, I h nave already communicated with the following:

-This is what happened and why it did not resolve my complaint:
+This is what happened and why it did not resolve e my complaint:

-This is the evidence supporting my complaint (co pies of relevant documents should be attached):
+This is the evidence supporting my complaint (co ppies of relevant documents should be attached):

-To resolve my complaint, I would like the following ng to happen:
+To resolve my complaint, I would like the following to happen: